khwaganoori9-cell/FlashLearn-APCSP-Project/README.md

 # FlashLearn-APCSP-Project
-My AP Computer Science Principles Create Task project: FlashLearn, a vocabulary flashcard app built in Python using CMU CS Academy.
+FlashLearn — A vocabulary flashcard app built in Python using CMU CS Academy.
+It uses lists, functions, conditionals, and event handling to let users flip through computer science flashcards and study key APCSP terms.